- Home

 What the prostate does

-The prostate produces fluid that helps to feed and protect sperm.
+The prostate produces fluid that helps to nourish and protect sperm.
 This fluid forms part of semen.
 Semen also contains sperm made in the testicles (testes) and fluid made by the seminal vesicles.

 How the prostate grows

-The male sex hormone, testosterone, is made by the testicles and controls how the prostate grows.
+The main male sex hormone, testosterone, is made by the testicles and controls how the prostate grows.
 It is normal for the prostate to become larger with age.
-This may lead to a condition known as benign prostate hyperplasia.
-Sometimes an enlarged prostate can cause problems, especially when passing urine.
+This may lead to a condition known as benign prostate hyperplasia or BPH.

 How common is it?

 Anyone with a prostate can get prostate cancer – men, transgender women and intersex people.
-For information specific to your situation, speak to your doctor.
+For information specific to you, speak to your doctor.

 Non-cancerous changes to the prostate

-- to go to the toilet more often, especially at night
+- go to the toilet more often, especially at night

-- a feeling that the bladder is not empty.
+- feel that the bladder is not empty.

 What causes prostate cancer?